 7 Turkish Superstitions That Will Make You Knock on Wood

-We’ve added a special bonus at the end — one superstition that mixes mystery with coffee and has become a real cultural hit among foreigners too!
+We have added a special bonus at the end one superstition that mixes mystery with coffee and has become a real cultural hit among foreigners too!

 In Turkey, when someone talks about good fortune or praises someone too much, you’ll often see them do something unexpected: